At Northway, we believe that the knowledge, understanding and skills developed in Numeracy is essential for our pupils both now and in the future.

 Numeracy is taught through a variety of mediums where we utilise whole class teaching as well as small group work.

-Number is taught continously in all classes to develop awareness of numerals and understanding of quantity; pupils may move on to addition/subtraction and using numbers in other ways as and when they are ready.
-As a school we follow a Topic Web which provides a focus for numeracy teaching each half term.
-Some of the topics covered include:
+Number is taught continously in all classes to develop awareness of numerals and understanding of quantity; pupils may move on to addition/subtraction and using numbers in other ways as and when they are ready - we want the pupils at Northway to have numeracy skills that are functional for life.

 - Sorting & Matching